dennisnderitu254/EMS254-Documentation/README.md

 `Class Definition`:

-The class inherits from both `BaseModel` and `Base`, indicating that it is an SQLAlchemy model and presumably extends some common functionality from the `BaseModel` class.
+- The class inherits from both `BaseModel` and `Base`, indicating that it is an SQLAlchemy model and presumably extends some common functionality from the `BaseModel` class.

-The `__tablename__` attribute specifies the name of the table in the database.
+- The `__tablename__` attribute specifies the name of the table in the database.
 In this case, it's set to 'transactions'.

 `Attributes`:

-`sender_id` and `receiver_id`: Columns representing foreign keys referencing the 'id' column in the 'users' table.
+- `sender_id` and `receiver_id`: Columns representing foreign keys referencing the 'id' column in the 'users' table.
 These columns establish relationships with the 'User' model.

-`amount`: A column representing the amount of the transaction.
+- `amount`: A column representing the amount of the transaction.
 It is of type `Float` and cannot be null.

-`status`: A column representing the status of the transaction.
+- `status`: A column representing the status of the transaction.
 It is of type `String(255)` and has a default value of 'pending'.

 `Relationships`:

-`sender` and `receiver`: These are relationship attributes that define the sender and receiver relationships with the 'User' model.
+- `sender` and `receiver`: These are relationship attributes that define the sender and receiver relationships with the 'User' model.
 They use the `relationship` function from SQLAlchemy.

-`foreign_keys` parameter is used to specify which columns are used as foreign keys for the relationships.
+- `foreign_keys` parameter is used to specify which columns are used as foreign keys for the relationships.

-The `back_populates` parameter specifies the attribute on the 'User' model that represents the reverse relationship.
+- The `back_populates` parameter specifies the attribute on the 'User' model that represents the reverse relationship.
 It indicates that 'User' instances will have attributes named 'sent_transactions' and 'received_transactions' to access their respective transactions.

 [users.py](https://github.com/Bradkibs/EMS254/blob/main/models/users.py)

+`class User(BaseModel, Base):`

+`Class Definition`:

+- The class inherits from both `BaseModel` and `Base`, indicating that it is an SQLAlchemy model and presumably extends some common functionality from the `BaseModel` class.

+- The `__tablename__` attribute specifies the name of the table in the database.
+In this case, it's set to 'users'.

+`Attributes`:

+- `email, first_name, last_name, phone_number, location`: Columns representing user information.
+They are of type `String` and cannot be null.
+The location column has a default value of 'KENYA'.

+- `password`: A column representing the user's password.
+It is of type `String` and cannot be null.

+- `role`: A column representing the user's role.
+It uses `SQLAlchemyEnum` to define an enumeration for roles ('admin', 'user', 'customer_service').
+The default role is 'user'.

+- `is_active`: A column indicating whether the user is active or not.
+It is of type Boolean with a default value of `False`.

+- `last_login`: A column representing the timestamp of the user's last login.
+It is of type `DateTime` and cannot be null.

 ### Utils